gabojkz/gabojkz/README.md

 ### 🎨 Interests
 When I'm not at my terminal, you can find me staying active or exploring creative outlets:

-🧠 A curious INTP, always vacuuming up knowledge philosophy, art, culture, and a bit of everything in between.
+* 🧠 I am a INTP type, always vacuuming up knowledge philosophy, art, culture, and a bit of everything in between.
-☕ Hot chocolate enthusiast.
+* ☕ Hot chocolate enthusiast.
-🎮 My all-time favorite game: Half-Life the original of course.
+* 🎮 My all-time favorite game: Half-Life the original of course.
-💬 I enjoy deep conversations and sharing ideas, even the weird ones.
+* 💬 I enjoy deep conversations and sharing ideas, even the weird ones.
-🧟 Fun fact: a little bit of a sugar zombie.
+* 🧟 Fun fact: a little bit of a sugar zombie.

 ---